theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-custom-sql.md

 ) ON [PRIMARY]
 GO
 ```
-The *ExtractionStatistics* table is filled in the *Finalization* DB process step using the following SQL code:
+The *ExtractionStatistics* table is filled in the *Finalization* DB process step, using the following SQL code:

 ```sql
 INSERT INTO [ExtractionStatistics]